AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

   :ada:`T(A ..
 Idx)'Initialized and T(A ..
 Idx) = (A ..
 Idx => 0)`

-* Code after the call to :code:`Reset` is analyzed in the context of a :dfn:`postcondition`
+* Code after the call to :ada:`Reset` is analyzed in the context of a :dfn:`postcondition`

   :ada:`T(A ..
 B)'Initialized and T(A ..
 B) = (A ..
 B => 0)`

-  - So the analysis knows that :code:`T` is initialized with value zero between indexes :code:`A` and :code:`B`
+  - So the analysis knows that :ada:`T` is initialized with value zero between indexes :ada:`A` and :ada:`B`

 =======
 SPARK